 Make sure to type the full @name of the Facebook page you want to mention.
 To find the @name, visit the page on Facebook.

-You can choose to schedule and publish your content in two ways; directly on Facebook's scheduler, or using Gain's own.
+You can choose to schedule and publish your content in two ways; directly on Facebook's scheduler or using Gain's own.
 For more details on how to change your scheduling options, click here.

 Create dark posts

-If you have a Facebook page and want to promote posts using Facebook ads, you may want to have your posts show up only as sponsored ads.
+If you have a Facebook page and want to promote posts using Facebook ads, you may wish to have your posts show up only as sponsored ads.
 Sponsored ads do not appear on your page’s wall.

 To create this content type in Gain, you have to mark them as “dark posts.”
-You can send them for approval and once approved, manually publish them on Facebook.
+You can send them for approval and, once approved, manually publish them on Facebook

 To create an unpublished post in Gain:

 - Go to the post editor.

 - Choose the following option in the dialog: